KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250928225148.png](journal/Pasted%20image%2020250928225148.png)

-(I actually misaligned my header pins in this screenshot which I fix later, but just put J2 as the first header, and J3 as the second one, so it's easier to route)
+(I actually swapped my pin headers here which I fix later, but just put J2 as the first header, and J3 as the second one, so it's easier to route)

 Next, we need to put our bottom header in, these are aligned to Y **-1.61** and the X should be centered so **7.96** (10.5 is the center, minus 2.54 the pin spacing), and use the bottom left/right as reference (make sure it's flipped horizontally when aligning):